Noise Levels of Sleep Apnea Machines

 The Importance of Low Noise Levels for Sleep Quality

 While the sound of a CPAP machine is relatively low, individual sensitivity to noise varies.
-For some, even the soft hum of a CPAP machine can be disruptive.
-Therefore, it's essential to find a machine that suits your noise tolerance level to ensure optimal sleep quality.
+For some, even the soft hum can be disruptive.
+Therefore, finding a machine that suits your noise tolerance level is essential to ensure optimal sleep quality.

 Latest CPAP Technologies for Noise Reduction